Fort Lee lane closure scandal: Background

-The George Washington Bridge, a double-decked toll bridge, is the busiest motor-vehicle bridge in the world, with a toll charge for traffic from New Jersey to New York.
-At the time, there were 29 operating toll lanes, spread among three toll plazas.
+The George Washington Bridge, a double-decker toll bridge, is the busiest motor-vehicle bridge in the world, with a toll charge for traffic from New Jersey to New York.
+At the time, there were 29 operating toll lanes spread among three toll plazas.
 At the main toll plaza for the upper level, there were twelve toll lanes and a Fort Lee entrance at Martha Washington Way (also called Park Avenue).
 During rush hours, for at least the previous 30 years, the three lanes located furthest to the right (the south end of the toll plaza) were ordinarily reserved for local traffic entering from Fort Lee and the surrounding communities.
 This local traffic was segregated by movable traffic cones from the heavier traffic of the major highways.
 There were other Fort Lee street entrances, which did not have dedicated toll lanes, to the lower and upper levels of the bridge.

 The Port Authority of New York and New Jersey (PANYNJ or simply the PA), the owner of the bridge, was overseen by a Board of Commissioners.
-Under an informal power-sharing agreement, the Governor of New Jersey chose the chairman of the board and the deputy executive director, while the Governor of New York chose the vice-chairman and executive director.
+Under an informal power-sharing agreement, the governor of New Jersey chose the chairman of the board and the deputy executive director, while the governor of New York chose the vice-chairman and executive director.

 Chris Christie, a Republican, was first elected Governor of New Jersey in November 2009 and re-elected in November 2013.
 During his first term, he appointed Bill Baroni as deputy executive director of the PA.
 David Wildstein, a local politician and political blogger who had known Christie during high school, was hired by Baroni based on Christie's referral and recommendation in May 2010.
 As director of interstate capital projects, Wildstein was New Jersey's second highest executive at the Port Authority, and often substituted for Baroni at major meetings.